THE AMAZING DR. CLITTERHOUSE (1938)

 Lane- “Now, Doc you’re gonna start the scientific approach again.”
-“No I’m afraid it’s too late.
+“No, I’m afraid it’s too late.
 But someday, I hope I’ll be able to convince you with conclusive evidence.”
-Nurse Randolph asks about the severity of the thefts, how much was taken.
-“Quite a bit and he’s holding onto it, plenty tight.”“Well how can you know that?”
-“Well we checked all the fences he hasn’t tried to sell anything yet.”
+Nurse Randolph asks about the severity of the thefts, and how much was taken.
+“Quite a bit and he’s holding onto it, plenty tight.”Well, how can you know that?”
+“Well, we checked all the fences he hasn’t tried to sell anything yet.”
 Clitterhouse becomes curious-“Fence.. hhm, oh you mean receiver.”
 “Fence, receiver, it’s all the same racket.
 Somebody who buys hot stuff.”

 Clitterhouse and Randolph hear the sergeant over the intercom that the suspect Candy who got shot the night of the robbery can positively identify the thief who was at the safe when he climbed in the window.

 Clitterhouse hands Lane a prescription for some sleeping tablets.
 Lane is excited that they might be getting somewhere with the investigation.
 As they are leaving Nurse Randolph tells the doctor that he forgot his bag, he left It on the table in Lane’s office.
-Lane goes in to get it.
-Lanes becomes animated.
+Lane goes in to get it and becomes animated.

 “Mustn’t forget our bag of tricks.”
 Clitterhouse-“Oh- no doctor -no tricks.”

-The tongue in cheek comedy flows like good champagne, as Crisp (as Inspector Lane) is always wonderful to watch with his quiet elegance and dignified demeanor play off Robinson’s swiftly delivered cheekiness.
+The tongue-in-cheek comedy flows like good champagne, as Crisp (as Inspector Lane) is always wonderful to watch with his quiet elegance and dignified demeanor playing off Robinson’s swiftly delivered cheekiness.

 Clitterhouse asks Lane to phone him and let him know who the prisoner identifies, Yet another one of those curious questions.
 Lane asks why.
 “No reason except scientific curiosity.”
 Nurse Randolph and Clitterhouse are led out by an officer.
 Nurse Randolph quietly warns Clitterhouse –“Next time we’re escorted by an officer we’ll probably both be in handcuffs.”